Frequently Asked Questions

-2. The variety of patients seen at the different institutions.
+2. The variety of patients seen.

 4. The Wilmer Chief Resident (Assistant Chief of Service, or ACS), a one-year faculty position filled by a former Wilmer resident who has done two years of fellowship training.
 The ACS works closely with all three years of residents, and the bonds between the first-year residents and their “Chief” often last a lifetime.